sdincer/EShop/README.md

 docker-compose up -d
 ```

-Check for containers
+To check containers

 ```plaintext
 docker-compose ps
 ```

-Stop to all containers of the project
+To stp all containers of the project

 ```plaintext
 docker-compose down